 Certainly, the year in which you start your business is important.
 If you are considering starting a business and you have business activity in one year going forward into another year, you should consult with your tax professional about which year to use for starting the business.
 If all of your startup activity is within one year, the date isn't much of an issue.

-Disclaimer: Remember, I'm not a CPA or attorney, and this information is just general and isn't intended to be tax or legal advice.
+Disclaimer: Remember, I'm not a CPA or an attorney, and this information is just general and isn't intended to be tax or legal advice.
 Consult with both your tax and legal advisors before making business decisions.